 The Meaning Behind the Title “Black Velvet”

 The phrase “black velvet” carries multiple layers of meaning.
 On one level, it symbolizes the smooth, sensual quality of Elvis Presley’s voice, which had a timeless and almost hypnotic effect.
-On another level, it evokes the image of mourning and loss, as black velvet is often associated with funerals or memorials.
+On another level, it represents mourning and loss, as black velvet is often associated with funerals or memorials.

 This dual meaning perfectly captures the essence of “Black Velvet”: a celebration of Presley’s legacy mixed with the sadness of his passing.